CarsonScott/Prediction-Template-Learning/README.md

 ## Network Structure
 The structure is an abstraction of a multilayer perceptron in which the state-pairs correspond with hidden units and the predicted state is the output layer.
 The input layer remains the same (i.e. propagates signals from the environment to the hidden layer).

-PN's diverge from MLP's during the learning process.
-The hidden units are updated by comparing the predicted initial and final states to the actual states and correcting the error.
+TPN diverges from MLP with its learning process.
+The hidden layer is the only adaptable component and is responsible for the network's development as a whole.
+Hidden units are updated by comparing the predicted initial and final states to the actual states and correcting the error.
 The adjusted state-pair has a closer resemblence to the measured states, and thus provides more accurate predictions for the future.

-The hidden layer is the only adaptive component and is responsible for the network's development as a whole.